In this article:

 – improve nutrient absorption

-→ Especially recommended during transition periods such as shedding or changing food.
+→ Especially recommended during transition periods such as coat or feed changes.

 Thrush?
 Here are some tips on how zeolite can support your horse >>>